swch/strivve-docs-nextjs/src/pages/resources/notifications/index.md

 ---

 ## Receive event notifications with webhooks
 Notifications can be assigned to an event and then mapped to a Webhook.
-A webhook has its own configuration to where it needs to know what URL to hit.
+A webhook's configuration specifies the URL to call.

 Webhooks are particularly useful for asynchronous events like card placement jobs.
 CardSavr uses webhooks to notify your system when a card placement event completes.